The primary focus for this week and next is consuming nutrient-dense foods while managing adaptation symptoms.

 The IMNCI center in Hungary has been using a high-fat animal-based diet (called the Paleolithic Ketogenic Diet) to treat many chronic conditions from 2011 with clinical experience from about 4000 patients.
 In their protocol, black and herbal tea are excluded but coffee is allowed only after full regeneration and in moderation.

-If you choose to keep drinking tea, coffee, or herbal teas for now, I recommend drinking them two hours before or after your meal to reduce the impact of the anti-nutrients in these drinks on your body’s ability to absorb nutrients.
+If you choose to keep drinking tea, coffee, or herbal teas for now, we recommend drinking them two hours before or after your meal to reduce the impact of the anti-nutrients in these drinks on your body’s ability to absorb nutrients.

 Salt your meat as much as you like.
 There is no need to track how much salt you are consuming at this stage.